YanboZhu1989/Homework_Module13/README.md

 - Keras

 ## Usage
  __Data Preparation:__ The 'applicants_data.csv' file is read into a Pandas DataFrame.
-Categorical variables are identified for encoding and potential features and target variables are identified.
-Irrelevant columns such as "EIN" and "NAME" are dropped.
-The categorical variables are then OneHotEncoded and
+Identify the categorical variables and the data is then split into features (X) and target (y) datasets, where "IS_SUCCESSFUL" defines the target dataset.
+The data is then split into training and testing datasets and scaled using StandardScaler.

+__Neural Network Model:__ Creation & Evaluation: A binary classification deep neural network model is created using TensorFlow's Keras.
+The model is then compiled and fit using the binary_crossentropy loss function, the adam optimizer, and accuracy as the evaluation metric.
+The model is then evaluated to calculate its loss and accuracy.
+The model is saved and exported as an HDF5 file, 'AlphabetSoup.h5'.

+__Model Optimization:__ 2 more attempts are made to optimize the model using various techniques such as reducing and adding more neurons to a hidden layer, adding more hidden layers and adjusting the number of epochs in the training regimen.
+The accuracy scores of each model are displayed and compared.
+Each model is saved as an HDF5 file.